mikesealey/ci_pp1/README.md

 * I should be able to find out more information about the origins of the bakery
 * I should be able to find out where the bakery is based
   - `about.html`

+### Additional testing
+* I have tried submitting the contact form with the following
+  - 3 completed fields, and one empty field
+  - 2 completed fields and 2 empty fields
+  - 1 completed field and 3 empty fields.
+  - All fields completed, but no email address provided in the email field.
+  - User testing identified the need for `maxlength` properties on text input fields

 ## Deployment
 This site has been deployed to Github Pages.
 The steps to deploy are as follows: